where to see the northern lights in norway

 If you’re wondering when to see the Northern Lights, in this article, I will answer all your questions.

-I’ve spent years hunting and photographing this phenomenon in some of the best places to see Northern Lights around the world, and the experience has shown me that there are some very basic (but not always easy) requirements to see the Aurora Borealis: darknessclear skies, and solar activity.
+Over the past decade, I’ve photographed the elusive green lady all over the world in some of the best places to see Northern Lights around the world, and the experience has shown me that there are some very basic requirements to see the Aurora Borealis: darknessclear skies, and solar activity.

 However, conditions change completely from one place to another, so it’s key to know not only when is the best time of the year to see the Northern Lights, but also the best time of the day, and when to go to see Northern Lights in the most popular Northern Lights destinations.